 World's Best Community Chorus Over 6,000 Feet

-The mission of the Truckee Tahoe Community Chorus is to perform a wide range of quality choral works that will appeal to the diverse community members of the Truckee and North Lake Tahoe region.
-TTCC is dedicated to building, nurturing and promoting a strong choral musical arts program in the schools and within the community.
+The mission of the Truckee Tahoe Community Chorus is to perform a wide range of quality choral works that will appeal to the diverse community members of the Truckee and North Lake Tahoe region and to provide a performance outlet for our members.
+TTCC is dedicated to building, nurturing, and promoting a strong choral musical arts program within the community.

-The Chorus, originally conceived in 2002 as a project of the Sierra Mountainaires Men’s Chorus, was designed to engage adults and students in the performance of a broad spectrum of fine choral music.
+The chorus, originally conceived in 2002 as a project of the Sierra Mountainaires Men’s Chorus, was designed to engage adults and students in the performance of a broad spectrum of choral music.
 Chris Nelson (1935-2012) spearheaded the founding of the organization to incorporate the talents and desires of the Truckee Tahoe community.
-He initially enlisted the support of the Tahoe Truckee Community Foundation and Sierra College Truckee Campus, currently headed by Dean Kimberly Bateman, and both have continued to support TTCC.
-The Chorus is also supported by its Members, community businesses including Mountain Hardware, Cottonwood, Cabonas, and Plumas Bank; service organizations such as Odd Fellows and Soroptimist (assisting Youth Chorus); Squaw Valley-Alpine Meadows; Truckee Airport District; and individuals such as Ernie Grossman, Courtney Murrell, Pete Bansen, Johan Sotelo, and Doug & Wendy DeVore.
+He enlisted the support of the Tahoe Truckee Community Foundation and Sierra College Tahoe Truckee Campus, currently headed by Dean Kimberly Bateman, both of which continue to support TTCC.
+Since 2002 the chorus has been led by four conductors including founder Chris Nelson, Susan Horst, Tom Acord and current conductor Brittney May.

 Missa Truckee.
 2019 was an incredible year for TTCC.
 On August 15th the Chorus performed an original Mass at the Assumption Catholic Church in Truckee for its 150th Anniversary Celebration.
 The Mass was composed by Owen Lee of DVC and attended by community members and Church dignitaries.
-TTCC is grateful to Father Vincent Juan and Assumption Church for being a part of this special occasion.
+TTCC is grateful to Father Vincent Juan and Assumption Church for inviting TTCC to be a part of this special occasion.